Skip to content

 • by

-To defeat Apocalypse once and for all, Cable came back to the present day at least one decade before he was born.
-He became one of the founding members and leader of X-Force where he took young mutants under his wing and prepare them for future threats with a more aggressive approach compared to the X-Men.
+To defeat Apocalypse once and for all, Cable traveled back to the present day, at least a decade before he was born.
+He became the leader of X-Force, taking young mutants under his wing and training them to face future threats with a more aggressive approach than the X-Men.

-Throughout the years, Cable formed the most improbable odd couple of Marvel with Deadpool, developed a complicated relationship with his alternate universe half-brother/counterpart Nate Grey, adopted and raised the first post-Decimation mutant named Hope, joined the Avengers Unity Division, and more, much more.
+Over the years, Cable formed one of Marvel’s most improbable odd couples with Deadpool, clashed with his alternate-universe half-brother/counterpart Nate Grey, adopted and raised Hope (the first post-Decimation mutant), joined the Avengers Unity Division, and much more.

-As if it wasn’t complicated enough, he was recently killed and replaced by a younger, time-displaced version of himself (often called Kid Cable) before being revived.
+As if that wasn’t complicated enough, he has also been killed and replaced by a younger, time-displaced version of himself, often called Kid Cable, before eventually being revived during the Krakoa era.

-It’s no surprise then that when Cable popped up in Deadpool 2 (2008), where he was portrayed by Josh Brolin, his backstory was mostly ignored.
-It’s the kind of story you need a whole movie to do it justice or you know, a lot of comic books!
+It’s no surprise then that when Cable popped up in Deadpool 2 (2018), played by Josh Brolin, his backstory was mostly ignored.
+It’s the kind of story that needs a whole movie to tell properly—or, better yet, a stack of comic books.

 More X-Men!
 Cable is a member of the X-Men family.
-To know more about X-Men’s history, go check out our massive X-Men reading order (in multiple parts)!
+To know more about X-Men’s history, go check out our massive X-Men Guide!

-This part is optional if you want to concentrate on Cable as an adult.
+If you want to focus on Cable as an adult, you can skip this section.
 Created by writer Chris Claremont and penciler Rick Leonardi, baby Nathan made his first appearance in The Uncanny X-Men #201.
-His first years on Earth were tumultuous, as he was kidnapped more than once, his own mother tried to kill him, and he was infected by a techno-virus before being sent to the future!
+His first years on Earth were turbulent: he was kidnapped multiple times, his own mother tried to kill him, and he was infected by a techno-virus before being sent to the future!

-Collected in X-Men: Mutant Massacre Omnibus.
-Baby Nathan is kidnapped by the Marauders to Sinister’s orphanage
+• Baby Nathan is kidnapped by the Marauders to Sinister’s orphanage in Uncanny X-Men #215-216

 • X-Men: inferno Omnibus

-Collected in Essential X-Factor Vol. 5.
-Once again, Nathan is kidnapped and this time, Apocalypse infected him with the techno-organic virus before being sent into the Askani future.
+• Third kidnapping of Nathan In X-Factor #65-68!
+This time, Apocalypse infected him with the techno-organic virus before being sent into the Askani future (also collected in X-Men Epic Collection: Mutant Genesis)

 X-Men Hickman